Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Ten seconds can prevent years of damage.

-This is one of the highest‑return health investments you can make for a small dog.
+For small dogs, including Cavachons, consistent dental care is one of the highest‑return health investments you can make.

 Newer